apache/shardingsphere/docs/document/content/test-manual/performance-test/sysbench-proxy-norules-test.en.md

 +++
-title = "SysBench ShardingSphere Proxy Null Rule Performance Test" weight = 1
+title = "SysBench ShardingSphere-Proxy Empty Rule Performance Test" weight = 1
 +++

-# SysBench ShardingSphere Proxy Null Rule Performance Test

 ## Objectives

 Compare the performance of ShardingSphere-Proxy and MySQL
 1. Sysbench directly carries out stress testing on the performance of MySQL.
-2. Sysbench directly carries out stress testing on ShardingSphere-Proxy (directly connect MySQL).
+1. Sysbench directly carries out stress testing on ShardingSphere-Proxy (directly connect MySQL).

 Based on the above two groups of experiments, we can figure out the loss of MySQL when using ShardingSphere-Proxy.